nisrinfrh/Google-Case-Study-Cyclistic-Bike-Share/README.md

  . cll station are the most used station by Cyclistic riders.

-The mean for customers is 1.67 km, and the mean for subscribers is 1.46 km.
+The Average of tripduration for customers is 48.3 Minutes, and  for subscribers is Minutes.

 Key Insights for Presentation